 Donna FletcherDonna FletcherDonna FletcherDonna Fletcher

-Prepping Tip… Start Stocking!
+Start Stocking!

-Family favorites.
+Family favorites

-Personal necessities.
+Personal necessities

-Expiration dates.
+Expiration dates

-You never run out of things and that’s a wonderful thing.
-When the toothpaste is empty, I reach under the sink and grab a new one.
-There is no worry about having to stop during the busy day and buy toothpaste.
-Staying stocked eases frustration and blame on… who forgot to stop and buy toothpaste!
+One of the best things about staying stocked?
+You don’t run out of things—and that’s a wonderful thing.
+When the toothpaste tube is empty, I reach under the sink and grab a new one.
+No extra trip.
+No frustration.
+No blaming anyone for forgetting to stop at the store.
+Staying stocked removes stress from everyday life.

 Rice